MiiKos/Opaali/sample_applications/http_adapter/README.md

 You will need a configuration file which should be specified as command line parameter when starting the software.
 An example configuration file can be found in config directory.

+Depending on the platform you run this software on, you may want to set the _cgwCharset_ setting to _ISO-8859-1_ or _UTF-8_ to get correct special characters.

 ## Running

 Here is an example of running the software (this was done on Windows):